Wolf3s/xbmc4xbox-python/python/Doc/faq/programming.rst

 ------------------------------------------------------------

 In Python, variables that are only referenced inside a function are implicitly global.
-If a variable is assigned a value anywhere within the function's body, it's assumed to be a local unless explicitly declared as global.
+If a variable is assigned a new value anywhere within the function's body, it's assumed to be a local.
+If a variable is ever assigned a new value inside the function, the variable is implicitly local, and you need to explicitly declare it as 'global'.

 Though a bit surprising at first, a moment's consideration explains this.
 On one hand, requiring :keyword:`global` for assigned variables provides a bar